Veer Ahlawat makes cut at Ras Al Khaimah on DP World Tour - www.lokmattimes.com

 Veer Ahlawat makes cut at Ras Al Khaimah on DP World Tour

-Ras Al Khaimah (UAE), Jan 25 India’s Veer Ahlawat made his first cut on the DP World Tour ...
+Ras Al Khaimah [UAE], January 26 : India's Veer Ahlawat made his first cut on the DP World Tour ...

-Ras Al Khaimah (UAE), Jan 25 India’s Veer Ahlawat made his first cut on the DP World Tour after taking up membership of the Tour.
-The 28-year-old who played one hole after waiting overnight as darkness had enveloped the Al Hamra Golf on the first day, birdied the 18th and shot 3-under 69 in the second to move into the weekend rounds at a creditable 5-under and was Tied-15th.
+Ras Al Khaimah [UAE], January 26 : India's Veer Ahlawat made his first cut on the DP World Tour after taking up membership of the Tour, a release from the Tour said.

+The 28-year-old who played one hole after waiting overnight as darkness had enveloped the Al Hamra Golf on the first day, birdied the 18th and shot 3-under 69 in the second to move into the weekend rounds at a creditable 5-under and was tied-15th.

 India's other DPWT member Shubhankar Sharma also shot 69 on the second day, but his first-round 75 cost him heavily and he missed the second straight cut this season.